Queensborough Transportation Plan

 I’m curious if the City, as part of the road/intersection safety assessment, has evaluated the road network in Port Royal - specifically between Salter Street and Ewen.
 The narrow roads cannot accommodate two-way traffic and parking.
 With the new construction and increased residents in the area, traffic volumes have increased making these roads (Comata, Holly, Furnace, etc.) extremely congested and dangerous.
 A simple and cost effective solution would be to make these one-way streets.
 This would resolve the perpetual game of chicken.
 Thanks!

-bran asked 7 months ago
+bran asked about 1 year ago

 Hi there and thanks for your question.
 The City recently completed an intersection safety study.
 However, the study focused on locations that either have a high collision frequency and/or incidents of pedestrian/bicycle crashes.
 The area you have noted in Port Royal was not highlighted as being collision-prone.